2018 NHL Global Series

 New York Rangers vs. Los Angeles Kings -- Ericsson Globe, Stockholm, Sweden

 Anze Kopitar had a goal and assisted on Jack Johnson's power-play goal at 4:08 of overtime that gave the Kings a 3-2 win against the Rangers.
 Mike Richards tied the game at 15:01 of the third period and had the primary assist on Johnson's game-winner.
-Jonathan Quick made 24 saves for Los Angeles.
+Quick made 24 saves for Los Angeles.

 Ryan Callahan and Marian Gaborik scored for the Rangers, and Henrik Lundqvist made 27 saves.